dhocker/athomedmx/README.md

 ### Import
 The import statement includes another file into the script file.
 This works like a C/C++ include or a Python import statement.
 The content of the imported file is inserted into the script in line.
+There is no duplicate import checking.
+If you import the same file multiple times, its contents will be inserted multiple times.

     import filename